 (mandatory string) is a UTF-8 encoded string representing the name of the authentication realm inside the authentication domain.
 As specified in [I-D.ietf-httpbis-p7-auth], this value MUST always be sent in the quoted-string form.

 pwd-hash:

 (non-mandatory extensive-token) specifies the hash algorithm (hereafter referred to by ph) used for additionally hashing the password.
-The valid tokens are for "MD5" algorithm in [RFC2617].
+The valid tokens are reason: